jacoby/jacoby.github.io/_posts/2024-02-22-the-best-things-about-vs-code-today.markdown

 }
 ```

 These examples show mostly the font family, font size and default formatting engine for each language, but with Python, there's `editor.formatOnType`, which formats the text while you write it.
-There are also options for `formatOnSave` and `formatOnPaste`, so that
+There are also options for `formatOnSave` and `formatOnPaste`, which start the formatting on other events.

 So, VS Code can behave differently based on workspace, on environment, on profile and on language.